HemanthKumarCreative/try-this-look/SHOPIFY_INTEGRATION.md

 1. ✅ You're on a product page (not collection or home page)
 2. ✅ Script snippet is included (it extracts product data)
 3. ✅ Browser console for any data errors
+4. ✅ If using Theme App Extension: Images should transmit automatically - check browser console with debug mode enabled

+### Images Not Transmitting to Widget

+**If using Theme App Extension (Automatic):**
+1. ✅ Enable debug mode: Set `debug_mode: true` in shop metafields
+2. ✅ Check browser console for "NUSENSE [Image Listener]" messages
+3. ✅ Verify the script is loaded: Look for "Image transmission listener initialized" in console
+4. ✅ Check if widget sends request: Look for "NUSENSE_REQUEST_IMAGES" message
+5. ✅ Verify images are sent: Look for "Sent images to iframe" message

+**If using Manual Integration:**
+1. ✅ Ensure the message listener script is included in your theme
+2. ✅ Check browser console for any JavaScript errors
+3. ✅ Verify product images exist on the page
+4. ✅ Test with debug mode enabled

 ### Styling Issues